digital-asset/daml/docs/source/daml-repl/index.rst

 What is in scope at the prompt?
 ===============================

-In the prompt, all modules from the main dalf of the DAR passed to ``daml repl`` are imported.
-In addition to that the ``Daml.Script`` module is imported and gives you access to the DAML Script API.
+In the prompt, all modules from DALFs specified in ``--import`` are imported automatically.
+In addition to that, the ``DAML.Script`` module is also imported and gives you access to the DAML Script API.

 You can use import declarations at the prompt to import additional modules.